mattermost/docs/source/about/licensing-and-subscription.rst

 Do you have a program for official non-profits, open source projects, and charities?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Yes, Mattermost offers a free E10 license to foundations and other non-profit organizations that support open source projects or other technology initiatives.
+Yes.
+The Mattermost Nonprofit License enables foundations and other non-profit organizations that support open-source projects or other technology initiatives to apply the benefits of Mattermost Enterprise Edition to advancing their missions with special non-profit pricing.

 An eligible organization needs to be an official nonprofit or charity, and also non-government, non-academic and non-commercial in nature, with no religious affiliation and that would otherwise be unable to afford the commercial version of Mattermost software.
-This offer is available for both self-hosted and cloud workspaces If your organization doesn’t fit this description, we suggest that you purchase a `commercial license <https://mattermost.com/pricing-self-managed/>`_ instead.
+If your organization doesn’t fit this description, we suggest that you purchase a `commercial license <https://mattermost.com/pricing-self-managed/>`_ instead.

 Organizations that receive a Mattermost non-proft license must make their server publically accessible for anyone to sign up and join.
-Upon acceptance of these terms, Mattermost has the right to place the name and logo of the nonprofit or charitable institution on our website.
-Please contact us at community[at]mattermost.com to inquire about the non-profit license; please include your name, the name of your organization, and the estimated size of your community.
+Mattermost will also have the right to place the name and logo of the nonprofit or charitable institution on our website.

+Please contact us at community[at]mattermost.com to inquire about the Mattermost Nonprofit License.

 Do you have discounted licenses for academic institutions?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^